JadeAnt/NYC-Vision-Zero-MLOPS/README.md

 (1) Strategy:
 We will serve the trained model using a FastAPI-based REST API.
 This API will be containerized using Docker and deployed on a Chameleon VM with a floating IP.
 The endpoint will accept input data and return a risk classification label along with a confidence score.
 This service will be accessible by the front-end dashboard for real-time prediction.

-Since the model is expected to run on an edge device (e.g., Dev Board Coral), it must be both small and fast.
+Since the model is expected to run on an edge device (e.g., Rasberry Pi 5), it must be both small and fast.
 We will explore model-level optimizations including dynamic and static quantization, pruning, and possibly reduced-precision conversion.
 We may also explore graph optimizations using TorchScript or ONNX.

 Once deployed, we will define and run an automated offline evaluation suite.
 This includes metrics like accuracy, precision, recall, F1-score, and ROC-AUC, along with slice-based analysis (e.g., by borough or time).
 Known failure modes (e.g., holidays, traffic spikes) will be tested, and results will be logged to MLflow.